No Products in the Cart

 Human health is being jeopardized by our flawed food system.

 Our nutrient-poor, calorie rich food basket has led to a paradoxical situation, where we are producing more and eating more than ever yet humans in both the developing and developed countries are still plagued with hunger.
 This hunger refers to the ‘hidden’ hunger, or malnutrition – caused by a deficient intake of macro-nutrients and/or micro-nutrients.
 This ‘hidden’ hunger has also been identified to be a key risk factor for many non-communicable diseases – such as type 2 diabetes and cardiovascular diseases.
 Globally, it is estimated that one in every three people suffer some form of malnutrition, and this is projected to reach one in two by 20256.
 Quite terrifying, to be honest.
 Something has to change.

-Harnessing the potential of Future-Fit crops for food security and biodiversity.
+Harnessing the potential of underutilized crops for food security and biodiversity.

-There exists a list of crops – referred to as ‘neglected and underutilised crops by the United Nations – that are being ignored by the agri-food industry.
-The United Nations, through a comprehensive report, has called more widespread utilisation of these neglected crops species to ‘bridge the production and nutrition gaps’ in our current system.
+There exists a list of crops – referred to as ‘neglected and underutilized' crops by the United Nations – that are being ignored by the agri-food industry.
+The United Nations, through a comprehensive report, has called for more widespread utilization of these neglected crops species to ‘bridge the production and nutrition gaps’ in our current system.

-- climate-resilient – like being drought-resistant, or can withstand high temperature
+• climate-resilient – like being drought-resistant, or can withstand high temperatures

-At WhatIF Foods, we promote the production and consumption of Future Fit crops by focusing our innovative efforts in incorporating them into tasty, familiar, and accessible food products.
-What’s a better way to do that than Asia’s favourite comfort food – instant noodles?
+At WhatIF Foods, we promote the production and consumption of regenerative crops by focusing our innovative efforts in incorporating them into tasty, familiar, and accessible food products.
+What’s a better way to do that than Asia’s favorite comfort food – instant noodles?